alpitabrol/Major_Project/major_project/README.md

-# Things needed to there before building the project:
+# Things needed to be there before building the project:

 1. Eclipse IDE should be there installed in the linux system.
 2. Raspberry Pi should be connected to the machine, should be able to send files either through cross-tool chain or through FTP
 3. Keypad matrix should be connected properly to the Raspberry Pi.
-4. Nginx software should be properly installed and should in working condtion.
+4. Nginx software should be properly installed and should be in the working condtion.
 5. Both raspberry pi and system should be connected to the same network.